brejoc/teampulls/README.md

 ### openSUSE RPM package

-I'm currently building packages for Tumbleweed and Leap 15.1 on [OBS](https://software.opensuse.org/package/teampulls?search_term=teampulls).
+I'm currently building packages for Tumbleweed, Leap 15.1 and Leap 15.2 on [OBS](https://software.opensuse.org/package/teampulls?search_term=teampulls).
 These packages ship the example config in `/etc/teampulls.toml`.

+### Fedora

+teampulls is part of Fedora since Fedora 33.

 ## Edit the settings file